Laurent920/EDMO_AI/GoPro/README.md

 This module is based on the Open GoPro tutorials that can be found on : https://gopro.github.io/OpenGoPro/tutorials/

-You can either use the GoPro package directly with the code examples written below or instantiate the classes in COHN or wifi and examples can be found in the main function of the respective files.
+You can either use the GoPro package directly with the code examples written below or instantiate the classes in wifi or COHN and examples can be found in the main function of the respective files.

 # Wifi control
-You can control the GoPro using the wifi module through command line inputs, it will first connect to the GoPro via bluetooth and then connect to the GoPro's wifi, if you are running this for the first time on a laptop you need to connect to wifi manually using the GoPro's informations written in the `GoPro/GoPro XXXX/ssid.txt` after the first run.
+You can control the GoPro using the wifi module through command line inputs, it will first connect to the GoPro via bluetooth and then connect to the GoPro's wifi.
+Calling this file for the first time make sure that your laptop's bluetooth is turned on and the GoPro is in 'Pair Device' mode.
+If you are running this for the first time you need to connect to the wifi manually using the GoPro's informations written in the `GoPro/GoPro XXXX/ssid.txt` after the first run.

-example:-
+example:- (the GoPro's ID `XXXX` are the last 4 figures of the serial number that can be found in Preferences->About->Camera Info)
 `python -m GoPro.wifi.WifiCommunication 'GoPro XXXX'`

 You can then control the GoPro via command line, type in help to get more information on the possible controls.